National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

 ## Select Input Datasets

-1. Click the blue “Import dataset” button.
+1. Click the blue "Import dataset" button.
-1. Go to the directory for this class’s L0 DUR: “All \> All projects \> N3C Training Area \> Group Exercises \> Introduction to Real World Data Analysis for COVID-19 Research, Spring 2024”
+1. Go to the directory for this class's L0 DUR: "All \> All projects \> N3C Training Area \> Group Exercises \> Introduction to Real World Data Analysis for COVID-19 Research, Spring 2024"
-1. Go to the directory that has the simulated for today’s session:
+1. Go to the directory that has the simulated for today's session:
-    “analysis-with-synthetic-data”
+    "analysis-with-synthetic-data"
-1. Hold \[shift\], click `observation` and `patient_ll`, and click the blue “Select” button.
+1. Hold \[shift\], click `observation` and `patient_ll`, and click the blue "Select" button.

 Notes:

-1. The simulated `observation` table mimics OMOP’s [`observation`](https://ohdsi.github.io/CommonDataModel/cdm60.html#OBSERVATION) table.
+1. The simulated `observation` table mimics OMOP's [`observation`](https://ohdsi.github.io/CommonDataModel/cdm60.html#OBSERVATION) table.
-1. The simulated `patient_ll` table mimics the Logic Liaison’s [`LOGIC_LIAISON_Covid_19_Patient_Summary_Facts_Table_LDS_`](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-BE5C652&view=focus) table.
+1. The simulated `patient_ll` table mimics the Logic Liaison's [`LOGIC_LIAISON_Covid_19_Patient_Summary_Facts_Table_LDS_`](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-BE5C652&view=focus) table.

 ## First SQL Transform: Isolate Relevant Animal Event

-1. Click the `patient_ll` transform, then click the blue plus button, then select “SQL code”.
+1. Click the `patient_ll` transform, then click the blue plus button, then select "SQL code".

 1. Click the gray plus button (above the code), and click the `observation` transform.

-1. Change the new transform’s name from “unnamed” to `pt_observation_preceding`.
+1. Change the new transform's name from "unnamed" to `pt_observation_preceding`.

-1. Click “Save as dataset”, so it’s toggled blue.
+1. Click "Save as dataset", so it's toggled blue.

 1. Verify that you have two inputs: `patient_ll` & `observation`.
-The colors are orange & purple, but the order doesn’t matter.
+The colors are orange & purple, but the order doesn't matter.

 1. Replace the code with